Vinelab/NeoEloquent/README.md

 }
 ```

 > NOTE: The attentive reader might figure out that there is no difference between the relationships one-to-one and one-to-many in Neo4J.
 This is because the way foreign-keys are set up in sql.
 The distinction between one-to-one and one-to-many is purely application based in NeoEloquent.
+A one-to-one relation boils down to a one-to-many relationship with a result limit of 1.

 This represents an `OUTGOING` relationship direction
 from the `:User` node to the `:Post` node. `(:User) - [:POSTED] -> (:Post)`